ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 If the caller wants to rate-limit the number of inbound Connections that will be delivered,
-it can set a cap using SetNewConnectionLimit().
+it can set a cap using `SetNewConnectionLimit`.
 This mechanism allows a server to
 protect itself from being drained of resources.
 Each time a new Connection is delivered
-by the ConnectionReceived Event, the value is automatically decremented.
+by the `ConnectionReceived` event, the value is automatically decremented.
 Once the
 value reaches zero, no further Connections will be delivered until the caller sets the
 limit to a higher value.
 By default, this value is Infinite.
 The caller is also able to reset
 the value to Infinite at any point.